 Housing in this neighborhood is primarily renter-occupied, with a high number of vacant housing units available for rent.
 The housing stock is diverse, with a substantial number of buildings containing 10 or more units.
 The neighborhood's older housing inventory is particularly notable, with many units built before 1960.

-Despite the prevalence of renter-occupied units, details about rent prices are not discussed in this description.
-The area also has a lower percentage of households with broadband internet subscriptions, and a notable number of households with no internet access or relying solely on cellular data plans.
+The area has a average percentage of households with broadband internet subscriptions, and a notable number of households with no internet access or relying solely on cellular data plans.

 In the workforce, both men and women are more likely to be employed in transportation and warehousing, utilities, administrative support, and waste management services.
 Men show a stronger presence in arts, entertainment, and recreation, and accommodation and food services, while women are more prevalent in educational services, healthcare, and social assistance.